justinchen00/page/paywalld/Developer Guide for Partyline.md

 workflow and related APIs

 1. query plans
    fetch the existing plans with `type`="custom" for given product
 2. query plan
    fetch the details of each plan,
 3. query previewCustomSubscription
    return the price
 4. mutation checkoutNewSubscription
    Based on the provided number of charge items and formula, generates a new subscription.
-Then provides `a hosted page` for customer to finish checkout/create new subscription for given valid plan ID.
+Then provides `hosted page` for customers to finish checkout/create new subscriptions for a given valid plan ID.
    [TUTORIALS](https://www.chargebee.com/checkout-portal-docs/checkout-new-tutorial.html) or consult my team for how to use `the hosted page`